 The LLP is exposed to operational risks through a number of contracts with third parties who have agreed to provide operational support to the LLP in accordance with the programme documentation.
 TSB has been appointed servicer and cash manager on behalf of the LLP.
+TSB has a risk management framework which identifies, measures and controls the risks inherent to its business.
+The framework creates coherent standards and practices for all risk management activities and processes in TSB.
 Citicorp Trustee Company Limited has been appointed as security trustee.
 Intertrust Management Limited ("Intertrust") has been appointed to provide corporate services in accordance with a corporate services agreement.
 HSBC Bank plc has been appointed to act as account bank.